Giuseppe Cuccu

 Research Interests

-My overarching research goal is to solve
+My overarching goal is to solve

 Reinforcement Learning Continuous Control,